Ria424/developers-animatesdk-docs/Frame_object/Frame36.md

 #### Usage

-*frame.startFrame*
+Frame.startFrame

 #### Description

-Read-only property; the index of the first frame in a sequence.
+Read-only property; `integer`; The index of the first frame in a sequence.

 #### Example